FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_ICAP_settings/_index.md

 Select **Scan Policy Expression** if you want to perform scanning only under specific circumstances.
 When you select the **Scan Policy Expression** checkbox, the text box field allows you to use {{< SecureTransport/componentshortname  >}} Expression Language.
 If both settings are disabled, scanning will always be performed.
 Sample usage - do not scan if the transfer is taking place over SSH protocol: `${session.protocol ne 'ssh'}`
-Refer to the <a href="icap_el_vars" class="MCXref xref">ICAP scan policy expression language</a> subtopic for the complete list of available expressions.
+Refer to the [ICAP scan policy expression language](icap_el_vars) subtopic for the complete list of available expressions.

 Select **Perform scanning only if there is a partner recipient**.
 This field enables or disables ICAP scanning for AdHoc messages if at least one of the recipients is external.
 User type - *internal* or *external*- is controlled by the account setting **Account Type**.
 Possible values are **Internal** - internal accounts - and **Partner** - external accounts.